laravel/docs/notifications.md

         use Notifiable;
     }

+This trait is used by the default `App\User` model and contains one method that may be used to send notifications: `notify`.
 The `notify` method expects to receive a notification instance:

     use App\Notifications\InvoicePaid;